 - Reduced conflict.

 - Foster or improve communication between the parties.

 - Make informed and voluntary choices about your future.

 - Focus on the needs and interests of the children.

 - Create an effective and sustainable co-parenting plan.

-- Future dispute resolution becomes easier
+- Future dispute resolution becomes easier between the parties.

 Family Mediation FAQ

 ▶ If we already have an agreement regarding division of assets & debts, do we have to open up that topic in our Family Mediation?